 Reality Break Press is run by a duo that’s been racing around the literary world since they were small enough to race around living room furniture.
-Now that they are both young professionals, they want to have a publishing house that specializes in stepping away from day to day life and dives into speculative fiction.
+Now that they are both young professionals, they want to have a journal that specializes in stepping away from day to day life and dives into speculative fiction.
 In this quest, they want to assist unpublished writers to spread their wings, as well as help established writers, have their voices reach more people.
 We want to help young writers develop their skills and discover the joy of delving into creative writing.

 We have a literary magazine that specializes in speculative fiction.